opencui/opendu/README.md

 # OpenLUG

-OpenLUG, short for Language Understanding and Generation, is an open source, retrieval augmented generation (RAG) based function calling API implementation.
+OpenLUG, Open sourced Language Understanding and Generation, is a retrieval augmented generation (RAG) based function calling API implementation.
 It is designed both for dialog understanding in chatbot development and tool-using agent development.
 Because of this, the terminology can be a bit confusing, we will use function interchangeably with skill, intent, and parameter with slot.